sisl/ROSOccupancyGridPrediction/README.md

 | PredNet with SAAConvLSTM | -      |    5.1 ± 0.45 |

 ## Acknowledgements
 The authors would like to acknowledge this project being made possible by the funding from the Ford-Stanford Alliance.
+The authors thank Stanford Dynamic Design Lab for providing Lidar processing stack.

 ## References